kevinthicke/sw-app/README.md

 - Special attention to HTML semantic (correct roles, aria labels, etc)
 #### Error handling
 - Use of a custom _ErrorBoundary_ component for React error handing (see `ErrorBoundary` component)
+- Use of webp image format when it is possible.
 #### Testing
 - Use of _Testing Library_ for test the _user interaction_: components with its usecase dependencies.
 We only mock the infrastructure dependencies (see `StarshipListTest.spec.tsx` for example)
 - Use of [Arrange-Arc-Assert pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80)